jtarkington77/sealed-box-ai-runbook/docs/models.md

 ---

-## 4. Model families by job (and what they’re actually good at)
+## 4. Model families by job (and what they're actually good at)

 Below are **families** you can build on.
-You don’t need all of them – pick the ones that match how you actually work.
+You don't need all of them -- pick the ones that match how you actually work.

 ---

 ### 4.1 General assistant / worker (13B+ recommended)

-These are your “talk to me, help me work” models.
+These are your "talk to me, help me work" models.

 #### Llama 3.x family